-Once the parties have agreed to resort to arbitration, the intervention of the judicial court is limited to those instances set forth in the

-VAL aimed at assisting the arbitration proceedings.
-In the event, however, that parties lodge judicial proceedings in breach of an arbitration agreement, the Defendant in the same may rely on the latter and request that the proceedings be dismissed accordingly.
+Once the parties have agreed to resort to arbitration, the intervention of the judicial Court is limited to those instances set forth in the LACM aimed at assisting the arbitration proceedings.
+In the event, however, parties lodge judicial proceedings in breach of an arbitration agreement, the Defendant may rely on the latter and request that the proceedings be dismissed accordingly.